markclift/summarize-emails/readme.md

 ## Usage

 Run the `main.py` script to start the email summarization process.
 The script will authenticate with the Gmail API, retrieve emails, generate and consolidate topics, and send a summary email.

+## Todo

+1. Enable more weight to be placed on specified topics of interest
+2. Store source data in vector store enabling user to dive deeper into the summaries as required
+3. Add podcasts and other sources to summarise
+4. ...?